KarenColumbo/Teensy-MIDI2CV8-PWM/README.md

 ## History:

 ### Feb 11th '23
 - Built in a subroutine that saves/loads CC values 70-79 to/from EEPROM.
-Included "Bounce2.h", must find 2 GPIO pins left to connect momentary load and save switches.
+Included "Bounce2.h", reads momentary load and save switch, threshold: 3 sec.
 - Some code "prettifying", yet there's still a long and winding road ahead of me …

 ### Feb 10th '23